bobeff/programming-math-science/README.md

 * [Precalculus](https://stitz-zeager.com/) by *Carl Stitz* and *Jeff Zeager*

-* [Real Not Complex](https://realnotcomplex.com) - Discover Incredible FREE Resources to Study Mathematics.
+* [Real Not Complex](https://realnotcomplex.com) - Discover Incredible FREE Resources to Study MathemF comilatics.

 * [Street-Fighting Mathematics](https://ocw.mit.edu/courses/18-098-street-fighting-mathematics-january-iap-2008) - Course teaches the art of guessing results and solving problems without doing a proof or an exact calculation by *Sanjoy Mahajan*